Automakers look to U-M solar car team for innovations, green ideas

 “It’s considered for us a huge input that allows us to advance our project strategy and electrification strategy,” Mark Fields, Ford executive vice president and president of the Americas, said in a video interview on the solar car team’s website.

-It’s all part of the big push by auto companies to turn out better electric cars aided by
+It’s all part of the big push by auto companies to turn out better electric cars aided by green-friendly energy sources, students on the team, auto company executives and outside observers told the Free Press.

 Several companies — Ford, General Motors and Chrysler — are among the team’s sponsors.